Visitor Center and Museum

 The community of Ariel (now Hall) grew out of the Home for Colored Refugees after Camp Nelson itself was closed and disassembled.
 After the Civil War, the community of former USCT soldiers and their families grew to include homes, stores, churches and Arial Academy.
 While there are no buildings that date to the Home for Colored Refugee-era, there is a small church built in 1912 and named in honor of John Fee who dedicated his life to creating educational opportunities for African Americans.
 Today there are still descendents of USCT soldiers who call the Hall community home.

 The Hall site has limited parking and there are no visitor or restroom facilities.

 Camp Nelson National Cemetery

-In June 1866, Camp Nelson U.S. Army Depot was closed, but Camp Nelson National Cemetery, with 1,615 Union dead, was created that same year.
+In June 1866, Camp Nelson U.S. Army Depot was closed, but Camp Nelson National Cemetery, with over 2,400 Federal dead, was created that same year.
 The cemetery is located adjacent to the national monument and is open daily from dawn to dusk.

 Last updated: December 21, 2022